A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1878) Edouard Lucas , Th\'{e}orie des fonctions num\'{e}riques simplement p\'{e}ri-odiques. \emph{American Journal of Mathematics} \textbf{1}, 184--240.
-For an English translation, see \emph{The Theory of Simply Periodic Numerical Functions}, translated by Sidney Kravitz, edited by Douglas Lind, Fibonacci Association, 1969. { Cited in \textsc{G\"{u}nther 1881} {G\"{u}nther, Siegmund}, and \textsc{Vellucci and Bersani 2016c} .} Section XV of this paper deals with the ``relation of the functions $U_n$ and $V_n$ with continued radicals," where and $a$ and $b$ are the two roots of the equation $x^2=Px-Q$ for $P$ and $Q$ relatively prime integers.
+Section XV of this paper deals with the ``relation of the functions $U_n$ and $V_n$ with continued radicals," where and $a$ and $b$ are the two roots of the equation $x^2=Px-Q$ for $P$ and $Q$ relatively prime integers.
 By successive substitution one may write

 (Lucas's Equation 88).
 Lucas also builds iterated formulas for $V_n$, and notes their resemblance to expressions for $\cos\tfrac{\pi}{2^n}$, $\cos\tfrac{\pi}{3\cdot2^n}$, and $\cos\tfrac{\pi}{5\cdot2^n}$.